 Returns information about the buckets in the specified index.
 If you are using Splunk Enterprise, this command helps you understand where your data resides so you can optimize disk usage as required.
-Searches on an indexer cluster return results only from the primary buckets.
+Searches on an indexer cluster return results from the primary buckets and replicated copies on other peer nodes.

 The Splunk index is the repository for data ingested by Splunk software.
 As incoming data is indexed and transformed into events, Splunk software creates files of rawdata and metadata (index files).
 The files reside in sets of directories organized by age.
 These directories are called buckets.